 Sailing Komodo Islands from Labuan Bajo for 3 days and 2 nights was something you’ve got to do when visiting Indonesia.
-You won’t just have so much fun but you’ve got to see a few of Indonesia’s 17,000 islands.
+You won’t just have so much fun, but you’ve got to see a few of Indonesia’s 17,000 islands.
 You’ll be able to frolic at the famed pink beach, hike the astonishing Padar island, swim with the manta rays, and go up close and personal with the Komodo dragons.
 These are just a few highlights from our boat cruise with hospitable staff who made us feel comfortable throughout the trip.

 Below is our itinerary – in pictures.

 This tiny island was our first destination.
-It wasn’t really a struggle to climb up to the top, but if you’re not wearing shoes, it would be hell for you. 🙂 From up there, you’ll see the panoramic views of nearby islands, big and small.
+It wasn’t really a struggle to climb up to the top, but if you’re not wearing shoes, it would be hell for you. 🙂 From up there, you’ll see panoramic views of nearby islands, big and small.

 It’s a long journey from Manajriti Island to Kalong Rinca.
-Known for the bats, Kalong Rinca island is covered entirely of mangroves.
+Known for the bats, Kalong Rinca island is covered entirely by mangroves.
 From where we were, it was like occupying the first rows in a theatre to witness the spectacular show of nature – the sunset.
 When the sun’s golden rays dim their lights, the bats start to come out of the island to hunt for food.
-There are thousands of them flying above our heads and it was mesmerizing!
+There are thousands of them flying above our heads, and it was mesmerizing!

-Our boat was berthed a few meters from Padar Island where we spent the night – on the boat, of course!
+Our boat was berthed a few meters from Padar Island, where we spent the night – on the boat, of course!
 We woke up at 4:30 in the morning, and by 5:00, we started our hike to the summit.

-It was a truly, phenomenal experience to be there at the start of the day.
-If you could ignore or move away from the maddening crowd and find a place of your own, the serenity in front of this staggering natural wonder will transport you to a realm where a respite with nature can truly heal your tired, wondering sole.
+It was a phenomenal experience to be there at the start of the day.
+If you could ignore or move away from the maddening crowd and find a place of your own, the serenity in front of this staggering natural wonder will transport you to a realm where a respite with nature can truly heal your tired, wandering sole.

 This narrow sandbar of sugary white and pink sand can only be seen when the ebbing tide is low.
-We were so lucky that we were able to get off from our boat and frolicked in here for an hour – before the sea swallowed it.
+We were so lucky that we were able to get off our boat and frolicked in here for an hour – before the sea swallowed it.

 If the weather would be kind to you, I’d want you to wake up early and watch the sunrise from the sailing boat.
 Goodness, it was spectral!